FB pixel

 The reasons for the ruling are laid out in an extensive Memorandum Opinion and Order (hosted by Courthouse News) by Judge Sharon Johnson Coleman.

-The Illinois, Virginia, California, New York subclasses and nationwide class
+Illinois, Virginia, California, New York subclasses and the nationwide class are all included in the settlement.

 Clearview’s status as a startup with a value proposition based in large part on scale presented challenges to the negotiation.
 Not only does the class include “virtually any individual whose face had been posted on the internet prior to and during the period of Clearview’s operation,” the memo says, “But as a start-up, Clearview was financially dependent on capital from investors and government contracts that had dried up during the litigation.”